The Private Wealth & Private Client Review: Argentina

 Argentine law recognises marriage between same-sex couples, so the same marital property regime applies in such cases.

-The CCCN also recognises certain rights to cohabitees provided they have been together for at least two years.
+The CCCN also recognises certain rights of cohabitees provided they have been together for at least two years.

 Through the means of cohabitation agreements, cohabitees will be able to regulate different aspects of their life together, such as economic aspects and other responsibilities.